 The IRS has announced the first round of direct deposit second stimulus checks were sent on December 29th, 2020.
 These will continue for the next couple of weeks and into 2021.
 Physical stimulus checks will be mailed starting December 30th, 2020.

 Millions of Americans were relieved during the 2020 holiday season when the Coronavirus Response and Relief Supplemental Appropriations Act was signed into law.
-It meant that millions of American taxpayers were going to get a second Federal stimulus check.
+It meant that millions of American taxpayers would get a second Federal stimulus check.

 The IRS will be responsible for issuing these checks, and they will be using 2019 tax return information to do it.
-However, it is likely many Americans are now wondering where their second stimulus check is, how much they are going to get, and if they need to file their 2020 taxes to get a check?
+However, it is likely that many Americans are now wondering where their second stimulus check is, how much they will get, and if they need to file their 2020 taxes to get a check?

 Do I Have to File Taxes to Get a Stimulus Check?

-Yes, the IRS says if you are required to file taxes then you must do so to get a stimulus check.
-If you have not filed your 2019 return yet, you should do so right away.
-Make sure you have included your direct deposit information to get your check as soon as possible.
+Yes, the IRS says if you are required to file taxes, you must do so to get a stimulus check.
+Therefore, if you have not filed your 2019 return yet, you should do so right away.
+Also, ensure you have included your direct deposit information to get your check as soon as possible.

 For those not required to file taxes, the IRS will use the information on Form SSA-1099 or Form RRB-1099 to provide stimulus checks.
 This includes senior citizens, Social Security recipients, and railroad retirees who are not required to file taxes.